 The next day, I decided that I needed to stop letting my anxiety and subsequent depression get the best of me.
 And that sometimes, you need to force yourself into a situation that you’re completely new to, to be able to overcome it.
 Because if you overcome it once, that’s the battle won for life!
 I also started a positivity journal, where I wrote down all the good things that happened to me that day, no matter how small, so I could reflect on it later and see that I wasn’t doing too badly after all.
 I signed up for driving lessons and got my friend to teach me how to cook (my two biggest fears were driving and cooking – I hated the idea of them both).

 Fast forward to a year later and I’m back to my old self.
-James has been in the Phillippines again for two months and I don’t even feel guilty when I say I’ve really enjoyed the time to myself.
-I have my driving test booked for next week, I’ve made some amazing new friends and strengthened the friendships I had already made, I regularly take blog photos and go to blog events, am doing an internship I really love, going to the gym (I’ve lost about 8kg since last year) and I don’t feel anxious about much anymore!
-The best part is, I even booked our new pup, Millie, in to be spayed while James was away because I knew fully well from last year that I could totally handle it if things went wrong and that there isn’t anything to worry about.
+The hubster has been in the Phillippines again for two months and I don’t even feel guilty when I say I’ve really enjoyed the time to myself.
+I have my driving test booked for next week, I’ve made some amazing new friends and strengthened the friendships I had already made, I regularly take blog photos and go to blog events, am doing an internship I really love, going to the gym (I’ve lost about a stone and a bit since last year) and I don’t feel anxious about much anymore!
+The best part is, I even booked our new pup, Millie, in to be spayed while my husband was away because I knew fully well from last year that I could totally handle it if things went wrong and that there isn’t anything to worry about.

 I was lucky to be mentally and emotionally strong enough to overcome this myself, but everyone isn’t as lucky.
 Not everyone has friends and family they can depend on, which is why, it is our responsibility to notice the signs.
 If somebody looks lonely, sit with them.
 Talk to them.
 Ask them about their lives.
 And if they say something, even casually, that you might believe is a cause for concern, please, please don’t shy away from being there for them.
 I totally understand that it is easier not to, but for me, if I recognized that somebody was struggling and I didn’t do anything to help, I’d feel horribly guilty.
 And if, heaven forbid, they actually harmed themselves, I knew I wouldn’t be able to live with myself.
 Take the time to listen – it will hardly take up any of your day and it will mean the world to somebody who is struggling inside.
 It may even be the difference between life, harm and death.

-I’m going to share all my methods of coping with anxiety in the next post.
+I’m going to share all my methods of coping with anxiety in another post soon.
 But in the meantime, know that if I could get through my darkest hour, you can, too 🙂